“Bernard Grant’s stories are compassionate, deeply perceptive explorations of what happens to people who can’t move forward.”

 Writing

-Bernard’s literary prose has been nominated for the Best of the Net and Pushcart Prize anthologies, and has been published in dozens of literary venues, including Third Coast, The South Carolina Review, Crab Orchard Review, Craft, and New Delta Review.
+Bernard’s fiction and essays have been nominated for the Best of the Net and Pushcart Prize anthologies, and has been published in dozens of literary venues, including Third Coast, The South Carolina Review, Crab Orchard Review, Craft, and New Delta Review.

 Editing